 Become an ANMF Job Delegate for your worksite.
-ANMF NT will provide you with resources and training.
+ANMF NT will provide you with resources and free training.
 An application form is available in the members area of this website.

 - Where do I go to find out what I should be paid?

 This website has agreements that have been approved by the Fair Work Commission.
 Click on your relevant agreement and view the page which discusses your workplace wages.